 My paper Is Google the next Microsoft?
 Competition, Welfare and Regulation in Online Search has been published in the December issue of the Review of Network Economics.

-With recent antitrust and competition authority interest in Google — such as the announcement on Nov 30th of an official probe of Google by the European competition authorities1 — the paper’s publication could not come at a more appropriate time (the first version of this paper was put out in 2008 so it has also proved reasonably prescient).
+With recent antitrust and competition authority interest in Google’s monopoly — such as the announcement on Nov 30th of an official probe of Google by the European competition authorities1 — the paper’s publication could not come at a more appropriate time – and the first version of this paper was put out in 2008 so it has also proved reasonably prescient!

 Beginning from nothing fifteen years ago, today online search is a multi-billion dollar business and search engine providers such as Google have become household names.